-The process design often constrained by government permits or regulations.
+The process design is often constrained by government permits or regulations.
 Other major factors include demand/desired throughput capacity, availability of power, steam, data lines availability of water/drains/sewage, and whether a building exists that can house your new process.

 Accurate data can help you improve and optimize your treatment process, and it can be invaluable in helping you come up with new processes or additions to your existing process.